kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 It's interface isn't as good as Takoboto is in my opinion, but it does have a nice feature where it breaks sentences down and shows what function each word serves in the sentence (along with furigana).
+Jisho also comes with drawing support and radical searching.

 There's also a case to be made for mentioning [Renshuu][renshuu] here.
 It's way more than just a dictionary, but it does have an interface for looking